 The fellows attend a week-long microvascular course at Mayo Clinic in August.

 Both clinical sites are replantation centers and the fellows will be involved on call.
 Additionally, free and pedicled flap experience, as well as brachial plexus surgery, are part of the clinical program at the University of Chicago site and the fellows participate in these surgeries.
+Microinstruments and microscope are available for use in the fellow's office.

 Comer Children’s Hospital at the University of Chicago Medicine is a major referral center as well as a Level I Trauma Center for pediatrics.
 The fellows are exposed to both reconstructive and post-trauma surgical management.